DengSY-21/-/GWAS.md

 ```
 ## Hardy-Weinberg equilibrium
 The <a href="https://en.wikipedia.org/wiki/Hardy-Weinberg_principle" title="Hardy-Weinberg principle">Hardy-Weinberg principle</a> states that under the assumption of random mating, the distribution of genotypes should follow a binomial distribution with probability π equal to the MAF.
 If this doesn’t happen, this is an indication that either: <br>
-1.There was a genotyping error for this SNP, or <br>
+1. There was a genotyping error for this SNP, or <br>
-2.Mating is not random <br>
+2. Mating is not random <br>
 In the real world, mating is of course not random, making it difficult to exclude SNPs on the basis of HWE.
 The usual recommendation is to exclude a SNP only if HWE is hugely violated (e.g., p<10−10 for a test of whether the data follow a binomial distribution).
 ```
 ggbox(cs$z.HWE)  # Mostly near zero, but some huge outliers